Puerto Rican crested toad: Conservation

 The U.S. Fish and Wildlife Service, the Department of Natural and Environmental Resources, and the American Association of Zoos and Aquariums have worked together to create a captive breeding program run by the American Association of Zoos and Aquariums.
 In 2013, the group released 71,000 tadpoles and 520 toadlets across three locations.
 The group has released 260,000 tadpoles over the last twenty years.

 Two children look at the Sapo Concho (as it is called in Puerto Rico) at a table set up by the US Fish and Wildlife Service, in 2012.

 In 2019, another 8,000 tadpoles were sent to Puerto Rico from the Detroit Zoological Society.

 In November 2019 the first Puerto Rican crested toad was born as a result of in vitro.

 Another 24,000 tadpoles were sent to Puerto Rico from the Jacksonville Zoo and Gardens in 2025, bringing a lifetime total from the zoo to 51,117.

+In June of 2026, the Detroit Zoological Society sent 6,855 Puerto Rican crested toad tadpoles to be released at Rio Encantado, near Manatí, Puerto Rico.
+This latest release brings the Detroit Zoo's all-time total to 143,195 tadpoles raised and released to date.

+In popular culture

+In 2025, the rapper Bad Bunny created the character Concho, a Puerto Rican Crested Toad, in order to promote his new album Debí Tirar Más Fotos.

+The song and consequent use of Puerto Rican crested toad as a promotional image of the album has had a strong impact on its conservation.